techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 1. Manage permissions for digital signage.
 1. Enable digital signage for the tenant.
 1. Add signage sources for the tenant, including enabling native third-party integrations as desired.
-1. Assign a source and settings to rooms which will register rooms onto supported third-party content management systems (if applicable).
+1. Assign a source and settings to rooms which register rooms onto supported third-party content management systems (if applicable).

 > [!IMPORTANT]
 > Before you enable and set up digital signage, consider your privacy and compliance requirements.
 See [Adding an external signage source](#step-3---adding-an-external-signage-source) for more information.